 These intensive courses have regular fixed start dates during the year.
 They are eligible for EU funding with Erasmus+ grants.
 Contact us for help and support with your funding application.

-These courses are ideal for overseas teachers of English to Secondary school students, young adults and adults who would like to refresh their teaching methodology and to make friends and contacts from other parts of the world.
+These courses are ideal for overseas teachers of English to Secondary school students, young adults and adults who would like to refresh their teaching methodology and to make friends and contacts from other countries.

-Courses from July 4 to August 12, 2016 will be held in the beautiful, modern premises of Oxford University Business School, which is 2 minutes' walk from the Lake School building in Park End Street.
+Courses in July and August 2017 will be held in the beautiful, modern premises of Oxford University Business School, which is 2 minutes' walk from the Lake School building in Park End Street.
 If you're a summer course participant please check this link for important information about your course at the Oxford University Business School venue.

 |Hours per week||21 + weekly cultural / social activities